• Play the sound file

 That's just railroad employees.
 They don't even have the kind of emotional connection with voters that cops and firefighters have; yet they can crush opposition easily.

-07 — Sudan referendum.
+07 — Sudan referendum on secession.
 So: does the South want to secede?
 Should they be allowed to?

 08 — Obamacare in limbo.
 Whither Obamacare?
 Opponents of the law scored a huge victory this Monday when federal district judge Roger Vinson struck down the individual mandate — that is, the part of the law that says you have to buy health insurance.
 Judge Vinson also ruled that the mandate is not "severable," which means that if it is unconstitutional, then so is the whole two thousand page shebang.